in the context of the exhibition

 On the occasion of the publication of

-Salomon Buch is 17 years old and lives in the Jewish district of Belleville when the Germans invade France.
-In 1941, his father was arrested during the 'billet vert' raid.
-On the advice of the latter, Salomon fled to Lyon, in the free zone.
-On 16 July 1942, the Vel d'Hiv roundup took away the rest of his family, with the exception of Denise, his sisters' eldest.
-In this testimony of a striking hypermnesia, Buch gives us his story and, with it, that of an entire milieu still in the state of traces today: the Paris of the Bund and its various organizations, whose ties of solidarity continued during and after the war.
+Salomon Buch is 17 years old and lives in the Jewish quarter of Belleville when the Germans invade France.
+In 1941, his father was arrested during the "billet vert" roundup.
+On his advice, Salomon fled to Lyon, in the free zone.
+On 16 July 1942, the Vel d'Hiv roundup took away the rest of his family, with the exception of Denise, the eldest of his sisters.
+In this testimony of a striking hypermnesia, Buch gives us his story and, with it, that of an entire milieu still remaining today in the state of traces: the Paris of the Bund and its various organizations, whose ties of solidarity continued during and after the war.

 In the presence of